 2. Application of Section 57(a)(4) and Rule 17d-1(a) to Applicants.

 As described above, the Company and the Subsidiaries (and future Subsidiaries) will be related to one another in a manner described in Section 57(b).
-There may be circumstances when it is in the interest of the Company, Fidus SBIC, and/or Fidus SBIC II (or any future Subsidiary) as applicable, that two or more of the Company, Fidus SBIC, Fidus SBIC II (or any future Subsidiary) as applicable, that two or more of the Company, Fidus SBIC, Fidus SBIC II (or any future Subsidiary) purchase or sell the same or different securities of the same issuer, either simultaneously or sequentially, and that they deal with their investments separately or jointly.
+There may be circumstances when it is in the interest of the Company, Fidus SBIC, and/or Fidus SBIC II (or any future Subsidiary) as applicable, that two or more of the Company, Fidus SBIC, Fidus SBIC II (or any future Subsidiary) purchase or sell the same or different securities of the same issuer, either simultaneously or sequentially, and that they deal with their investments separately or jointly.
+Such transactions would not involve upstream affiliates of any party (except for the Company as a controlling person of Fidus SBIC).
 The joint transactions prohibition of Section 57(a)(4) and Rule 17d-1, taken together, would not apply to transactions involving two or more of the Company and the Subsidiaries because the Section 57(b) relationship would arise solely from the Company controlling each of the Subsidiaries.
 Therefore, Rule 57b-1 would exempt the Company and its controlled affiliates from the prohibitions of Section 57(a)(4).
-However, a joint transaction in which Fidus SBIC and another Subsidiary participates could be deemed to be prohibited under Section 57(a)(4) because such Subsidiary would not be a controlled affiliate of Fidus SBIC.
+However, a joint transaction in which Fidus SBIC and another Subsidiary participate could be deemed to be prohibited under Section 57(a) (4) because such Subsidiary would not be a controlled affiliate of Fidus SBIC.